daronphang/programming-resources/cloud-computing/AWS/services/networking/VPC.md

 To allow public traffic from the internet to access your VPC, you attach an **internet gateway** to the VPC.
 An internet gateway is **highly available and scalable**.

-## Virtual Private Network (VPN)

-A virtual private gateway enables you to establish a virtual private network (VPN) connection between your VPC and a private network, such as an on-premise data center or internal corporate network. **It allows traffic into the VPC only if it is coming from an approved network**.
-However, it goes over the public internet (encrypted) and may have limited bandwidth, but relatively fast to setup.

-There are two types of VPN:

-- Site-to-Site VPN: VPN over public internet between on-premises DC and AWS
-- ClientVPN: OpenVPN connection from your computer into your VPC

-### Virtual Private Gateway (VPG)

-A VPG connects your VPC to another private network i.e. it is the component that allows protected internet traffic to enter into the VPC.
-However, it still uses the same traffic as public users.

-### How it works

-- The VPG is attached to the VPC (terminates VPN on the AWS side)
-- A customer gateway to the other private network is required on the other side (terminates VPN on the customer side)
-- A customer gateway device is a physical device or software application
-- When you have both gateways, you can then establish an encrypted virtual private network (VPN)

-### Routing

-You can configure statically by defining routes in the routing table.
-Alternatively, you can configure a dynamic routing protocol to exchange routes between VPG and CG using BGP.

-### Pricing

-Charged for:

-- Each available VPN connection per hour
-- Data transfer out from EC2 to the internet

-## VPC Peering

-VPC Peering is used to connect two VPCs privately using AWS network.
-With VPC Peering, you can setup a connection between VPCs in different Regions and AWS accounts.

-To setup routing, need to configure routing table in each VPC to the VPC Peering target.

-VPC Peering:

-- **Must not have overlapping CIDR**
-- VPC Peering connection is **not transitive** (must be established for each VPC that needs to communicate with one another, does not inherit existing peerings)

-### Pricing

-- No cost for VPC peering connection creation
-- Data transfer within an AV is free
-- Data transfer across AV incurs charges

 ## VPC Endpoints

 Endpoints allows customers to private connect their VPC to supported AWS services powered by PrivateLink using a private network instead of the public network (www).
 This gives you enhanced security and lower latency to access AWS services.